 - Website Sale Price - This field operates in the same manner as the Sale Price, but can be set separately from that field.
 If nothing is entered into this field, the system will use whatever is in the Sale Price area.

 - Weight - If you base your shipping on the total weight of the order, you can list a weight value for one unit of the product.
 You will use a decimal value or either pounds or kilograms, depending on your unit of measure.
 So, for example, if the product weighs 8 ounces, you would enter a value of 0.5 to represent half a pound.
 If you need to change your current unit of measure, please notify us in Support, and we can make that change for you.

 - Condition - If you sell the item used in various levels of condition, those can be listed here.
 You can set the conditions you would like to use under Settings > POS Settings > Products.

 - Image - This image field is for use if you have set up multiple Options for the product.
 For the primary images for the product, please use the Images tab, just above the product title.
 You an enter an image here either from the server, or you can upload one from your computer.
 On the website, the image will automatically load if the visitor selects that Option in the drop list.
 As with all product images, you will want to use either a Jpeg or a PNG file, and you will want it to be a minimum of 800 pixels in its largest dimension.
 For best results, anywhere from 1,000 to 1,200 pixels is a great size for your product images.

-You can add up to four main images to a product.
+You can add as many images to your product as you like.
 The leftmost image area will be the Primary Image, that will be used as the default image for the product everywhere it is displayed.
 Any other images you enter will be accessible on the detail page for the product on the website, using thumbnails under the main image.

 If you need to change an image, just click to select a new one from the server or upload a new one from your computer, and it will replace the old one.
 If you no longer need an image to display, you can click to Delete it, and when you save the product, that image will no longer be visible.